HealthCatalyst/healthcareai-py/docs/databases.md

 ### Notes

-- Please note that you can provide many kinds of connection string here ([connectionstrings.com](https://www.connectionstrings.com/mysql/) is an excellent resource).
+- Please note that you can provide many kinds of connection strings here ([connectionstrings.com](https://www.connectionstrings.com/mysql/) is an excellent resource).
 - You may need to install dependencies or drivers depending on which database you are working with.

 ### Example Code